-Lancaster, PA also is a popular shopping destination with lots of outlets and malls, mostly located east of Lancaster on Lincoln Highway, Route 30.
+Lancaster, PA is also a popular shopping destination.
+There are lots of outlet malls, hotels, and restaurants along the Lincoln Highway (Route 30) east of the city.
 Less well known is historic downtown Lancaster with its old Central Market and Gallery Row.

 Gettysburg National Military Park - 1 Hour 30 Minutes (60 Miles)

 In the summer of 1863, during the Civil War, 163,000 men fought in Gettysburg for three days.
 At the end of the battle 51,000 men were dead or wounded.
 Now a National Military Park, the battlefield is marked by over 1,300 monuments.
 Take the free self-guided tour starting at the visitors center, take a bus, or hire a private guide.
 This is a must-see for any military or history buff.

 Baltimore, Maryland - 1 Hour 40 Minutes (75 Miles)

 Baltimore is a good destination for family or adult fun.
 Check out the National Aquarium, shops, and historic ships of Inner Harbor or walk around Fort McHenry, "Birthplace of the Star-Spangled Banner".
 For nightlife, head to the historic Fells Point with its 120 pubs.

 TIP: A water taxi provides transportation between all of these areas. $12 will get you unlimited rides and some coupons for drinks and food.